cute-engineering/extdlib/readme.md

 It's meant to be easily portable to new architecture and os.
 It was battle tested in the brutal-os, UEFI, barebone x86, risc-v, linux...

+## Origin

+The extdc library was initially a utility library built for the [Brutal operating system project](github.com/brutal-org/brutal), we have decided to extract the library to make it usable for other C project.

+Because the library was exported from Brutal, we don't see the original contributors, I wanted to mention that @sleepy-monax did the majority of the code.

 ## Demo of its feature: